 Meal Charges

+All parents shall be provided the written meal charge policy at the beginning of each school year or upon enrollment in the District for students transferring in mid-year.
+In addition, parents shall be advised of the available payment systems and meal prices.

+The written meal charge policy shall be distributed to all school level staff including school nutrition employees involved in policy enforcement.

 Food Service cashiers may allow each student, who occasionally loses or forgets to bring money, to charge up to three (3) plate lunches.
 When a student accumulates more than three (3) meal charges, the Principal/designee shall initiate the established collection process to include notification of parents and appropriate follow-up.
+If parents have not contacted the Cafeteria Manager or submitted the amount indicated within ten (10) working days from the date of the final notice, the debt will be considered delinquent and may be directed to the Board Attorney.

 If a student needs to charge more than three (3) lunch meals before previous charges have been collected, the Food Service Program Manager/designee must approve additional charges.